Iran warns US over oil tanker | DW | 19.08.2019

 Tehran has threatened "grave consequences" if the US renews efforts to detain an oil tanker at the center of a diplomatic row.
 The vessel was detained in Gibraltar for six weeks but left anchorage on Sunday night.

-Iran gave a stark warning to the US on Monday over further attempts to detain the Iranian oil tanker that set sail on Sunday, after it spent six weeks detained in Gibraltar.
+Iran gave a stark warning to the US on Monday over further attempts to seize the Iranian oil tanker that set sail on Sunday, after it spent six weeks detained in Gibraltar.

-The US Justice Department issued a federal warrant last week for the seizure of the supertanker.
-That notion was given short shrift from Tehran.
+The US Justice Department issued a federal warrant last week for the seizure of the supertanker — a move that was given short shrift from Tehran.

 "Iran has given necessary warnings to American officials through its official channels... not to make such a mistake because it would have grave consequences," Iran's Foreign Ministry Spokesman Abbas Mousavi told reporters.

-The Grace 1, renamed the Adrian Darya 1, left anchorage off Gibraltar late on Sunday night and is currently en route to Kalamta, Greece, according to shipping data.
+The Grace 1, renamed the Adrian Darya 1, left anchorage off Gibraltar late on Sunday night and is currently en route to Kalamata, Greece, according to shipping data.

 jsi/ng (AFP, Reuters)